QuTech-Delft/imsep/docs/code-quality/index.md

         In classes there is the extra element of different method types, e.g. a class method after a static method.
         There is no right or wrong in mixing, as long as it makes sense to the reader.

-5. The use of descriptive names.
+5. The use of descriptive names:

-    Especially when coding mathematics, it is tempting to fall back to their abbreviations.
+    Especially when coding mathematics, it is tempting to fall back to their mathematical descriptors.
 Take the function for dynamic pressure for example:

     !!! example "Dynamic pressure"